marijnh/Eloquent-JavaScript/15_event.md

 {{index "onclick attribute", encapsulation}}

 Giving a node an `onclick` attribute has a similar effect.
-But a node has only one `onclick` attribute, so you can register only one handler per node that way.
-The `addEventListener` method allows you to add any number of handlers, so you won't accidentally replace a handler that has already been registered.
+This works for most types of events—you can attach a handler through the attribute whose name is event name with `on` in front of it.

-Handlers for most event types can be attached through attributes like this, the event name with `on` prefixed.
+But a node can have only one `onclick` attribute, so you can register only one handler per node that way.
+The `addEventListener` method allows you to add any number of handlers, so that it is safe to add handlers even if there is already another handler on the element.

 {{index "removeEventListener method"}}

-The `removeEventListener` method, called with arguments similar to as `addEventListener`, removes a handler.
+The `removeEventListener` method, called with arguments similar to `addEventListener`, removes a handler.

 ```{lang: "text/html"}